-- 21.6.1 All tests shall follow the instructions given in the relevant written test procedure for each material or product.
-The result shall be checked by the supervisor before the material or product is released or rejected. - 21.6.2 Samples shall be representative of the batches of material from which they are taken in accordance with the approved written procedure. - 21.6.3 Sampling shall be carried out so as to avoid contamination or other adverse effects on quality.
-The containers that have been sampled shall be marked accordingly and carefully resealed after sampling.

-- 21.6.4 Care shall be taken during sampling to guard against contamination or mix up of, or by, the material being sampled.
+- 19.6.1.
+All tests shall follow the instructions given in the relevant written test procedure for each material or product.
+The result shall be checked by the supervisor before the material or product is released or rejected. - 19.6.2.
+Samples shall be representative of the batches of material from which they are taken in accordance with the approved written procedure. - 19.6.3.
+Sampling shall be carried out so as to avoid contamination or other adverse effects on quality.
+The containers that have been sampled shall be marked accordingly and carefully resealed after sampling. - 19.6.4.
+Care shall be taken during sampling to guard against contamination or mix up of, or by, the material being sampled.
 All sampling equipment that comes into contact with the material shall be clean.
-Some particularly hazardous or potent materials may require special precautions. - 21.6.5 Sampling equipment shall be cleaned and, if necessary, sterilized before and after each use and stored separately from other laboratory equipment. - 21.6.6 Each sample container shall bear a label indicating: - (a) the name of the sampled material; - (b) the batch or lot number; - (c) the number of the container from which the sample has been taken; - (d) the number of the sample; - (e) the signature of the person who has taken the sample; - (f) the date of sampling. - 21.6.7 Out-of-specification results obtained during testing of materials or products shall be investigated in accordance with an approved procedure.
-Records shall be maintained.
+Hazardous or potent materials may require special precautions.

+- 19.6.5.
+Sampling equipment shall be cleaned and, if necessary, sterilised before and after each use and stored separately from other laboratory equipment. - 19.6.6.
+Each sample container shall bear a label indicating- - (a) the name of the sampled material; - (b) the batch or lot number; - (c) the number of the container from which the sample has been taken; - (d) the number of the sample; - (e) the signature of the person who has taken the sample; and - (f) the date of sampling. - 19.6.7.
+Out-of-specification results obtained during testing of materials or products shall be investigated in accordance with an approved procedure and record shall be maintained.

-21.7 Test requirements
+19.7.
+Test requirements-